yao-laboratory/MotifCluster/README.md

 ### output:
 each output produces three output files: result.csv,  result_middle.csv, result_draw.csv
 then use the main functions step 2 command can produce the final score result
-## method 2:  only union without merge and also no weight information used
+### Method 2:  only union without merge and also no weight information used
 ### description:
 * This function can run only union without merge and also no weight information used
 ### input: